arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 For possible values, see `spec.imagePullPolicy`.
 When not specified, the `spec.imagePullPolicy` value is used.

+### `spec.sync.externalAccess.type: string`

+This setting specifies the type of `Service` that will be created to provide access to the ArangoSync syncMasters from outside the Kubernetes cluster.
+Possible values are:

+- `None` To limit access to applications running inside the Kubernetes cluster.
+- `LoadBalancer` To create a `Service` of type `LoadBalancer` for the ArangoSync SyncMasters.
+- `NodePort` To create a `Service` of type `NodePort` for the ArangoSync SyncMasters.
+- `Auto` (default) To create a `Service` of type `LoadBalancer` and fallback to a `Service` or type `NodePort` when the `LoadBalancer` is not assigned an IP address.

+Note that when you specify a value of `None`, a `Service` will still be created, but of type `ClusterIP`.

+### `spec.sync.externalAccess.loadBalancerIP: string`

+This setting specifies the IP used to for the LoadBalancer to expose the ArangoSync SyncMasters on.
+This setting is used when `spec.sync.externalAccess.type` is set to `LoadBalancer` or `Auto`.

+If you do not specify this setting, an IP will be chosen automatically by the load-balancer provisioner.

+### `spec.sync.externalAccess.nodePort: int`

+This setting specifies the port used to expose the ArangoSync SyncMasters on.
+This setting is used when `spec.sync.externalAccess.type` is set to `NodePort` or `Auto`.

+If you do not specify this setting, a random port will be chosen automatically.

 ### `spec.sync.auth.jwtSecretName: string`

 This setting specifies the name of a kubernetes `Secret` that contains